gmckeown/IncidentBlaster/README.md

 - ***StandardConfig.json*** contains the base data that is typically common across installations
 - ***CustomerConfig.json*** contains the foundation data that tends to be unique to an installation

+For `RestConfig.json` and `RuntimeValues.json`, take copies of the template versions of these files and substitute in your own configuration.

 The password should be BASE64 encoded before placing into the REST Config file.
 There are many online services that can do this, or if you're a little more cautious you can use the following on Linux:
 ```Bash
 echo -n "MyP@ssw0rd" | base64